 All residence hall students are required to take their meals in the cafeteria.
-Meals are furnished for actual days College is in session, except Saturday morning, Sunday evenings, holidays, and periods between semesters.
+Meals are furnished for actual days The University is in session, except Saturday morning, holidays, and periods between semesters.
 Students, who need a special diet, as certified by a physician, may be required to pay an additional charge for meals.
 The charges below include both room and meals.
+An extended meal plan is available at an additional cost.